We are excited to celebrate National Service Recognition Day at The Community Foundation!

 This annual day recognizes thousands of AmeriCorps members and AmeriCorps Seniors volunteers across the country, issuing official proclamations and taking to social media in a nationwide show of appreciation.
 AmeriCorps, a US civil society program, pairs individuals in volunteer service positions at organizations throughout the country.

-This year, The Community Foundation is proud to host Grace Kim, an AmeriCorps VISTA (Volunteers in Service to America) member.
-Below, meet Grace and learn what national service means to her.
+This year, The Community Foundation is a proud host to two AmeriCorps VISTA (Volunteers in Service to America) members.
+Below, meet our AmeriCorps staff-ers and learn what national service means to them.